 First led by Captain Mohan Singh, the INA was later headed by the Indian independence campaigner, Subhas Chandra Bose.
 It was dissolved when the Japanese surrendered in 1945.

 A forgotten motto

-The original monument was built at the Esplanade just before the Japanese surrender.
+The original monument was built at the Esplanade just before the Japanese surrendered.
 On 8 July 1945, Bose laid its foundation stone at the Esplanade.
 The words inscribed were the motto of the INA: Unity (Etihaad), Faith (Etmad) and Sacrifice (Kurbani).

-When British forces returned to Singapore that same year, the Head of Southeast Asia Command, Lord Mountbatten, ordered the Memorial to be demolished.
+When British forces returned to Singapore that same year, the Head of Southeast Asia Command, Lord Mountbatten, ordered the original Memorial to be demolished.